SciML/diffeqr/cran-comments.md

 * Travis-CI MacOSX 16.7.0, R 3.4.4
 * AppVeyor Windows Server 2012 R2 x64 (build 9600), R 3.4.4

-## R CMD check results
+## CRAN Test Information

-2 Errors: Proper use of this package requires a Julia installation.
-This is noted in the installation
+Proper use of this package requires a Julia and DifferentialEquations.jl installation.
-          guide.
+This is noted in the installation guide.
 The Travis and AppVeyor tests show that on the major operating systems, if this is installed, then the package will successfully pass its tests.
+However, since these softwares are not available on all of the CRAN computers the tests fail as expected there, and are thus skipped.

-2 Note: The appveyor.yml and cran-comments.md (this) file are for testing and registering purposes.
+## R CMD check results

-        The other note I'm not sure what it's for.
+1 Note: I'm not sure what it's for.

 ## Downstream Dependencies